 Fourier Transforms via magic

-A while ago I found a series of papers which do some wild magic with derivative operators:
+A while ago I found a series of papers which do some weird stuff with derivative operators:

 - New Dirac Delta function based methods with applications to perturbative expansions in quantum field theory by Kempf/Jackson/Morales, 2014

 - How to (Path-) Integrate by Differentiating also by Kempf/Jackson/Morales, 2015

 - Integration by differentiation: new proofs, methods and examples by Jia/Tang/Kempf, 2016

 The general theme is: evaluating functions on derivative operators , and applying this to delta functions , is occasionally useful and can give weird alternate characterizations of the Fourier transform and can be used to efficiently solve integrals.

 The authors are physicists, unsurprisingly, and I’m sure there are a bunch of reasons why these results are either not that surprising or surprising-yet-not-useful, but I found them remarkable.
 But the whole thing is confusing and hard to make sense of.
 Here’s a… totally different take, in which I rederive the main result by poking around.

 tldr: the Fourier transform of is .
 Er, what?

 I prefer not to use the ones that put in the exponent because it’s distracting.

 Here are a few common Fourier transform formulas in this convention, for reference: